 - Propane tanks and other pressurized cylinders

-- Household Hazardous waste including, but not limited to auto fluids, paint and turpentine, and lawn chemicals.
+- Household Hazardous waste including, but not limited to auto fluids, paint, solvents, and lawn chemicals.
 Take to UnderTheSink, 4001 South 120th Street.
 On Cleanup Saturdays UnderTheSink is open from 9am to 4pm and does not require an appointment.
 However residents are encouraged to call 402-444-sink before proceeding to assess the wait time and prevent traffic being backed up onto 120th Street.